king1011dzd/zjhziptv/README.md

 Directly enter the following address in the TV live streaming software

-televizo_2024-08-14.backup

-TiviMate_backup_20240814_120850.tmb

-The backup file that has been set up can be restored directly in the software for friends who have trouble typing...

-CHC  IPV6   I recently hung up and it has been restored.
-I added it now...
-Just wait

 CCTV+Hangzhou channel in Zhejiang+animated movies+several foreign language channels

 Hangzhou IPTV M3U